 Pinchot State Forest, formally known as Lackawanna State Forest, occupies nearly 45,000 acres of land, primarily in Lackawanna and Luzerne Counties.
 With this much land, there are bound to be many hidden gems.
 One of these is Rattlesnake Falls.

-Rattlesnake Falls is located in Spring Brook Township in southern Lackawanna County.
+Rattlesnake Falls is located in Spring Brook Township in southern Lackawanna County (not to be confused with the waterfall of the same name in Monroe County).
 The land surrounding this beautiful waterfall was purchased by the state in the last few years and is now part of the Montage Mountain Tract of the forest.
 It’s great that such a beautiful site can be preserved for everyone to enjoy.

 The trail winds its way through the forest just above the southern end of the reservoir.
 While several side trails come into the main trail, keep walking straight along this trail.